canmom/shape-of-thought/README.md

 I did not put a lot of effort into sizecoding beyond [the basics](https://github.com/johnthagen/min-sized-rust) of stripping the binary and turning on a few size optimisations in the Rust compiler.
 It would likely be possible to get this binary much smaller with more knowledge.

-The brain is derived from an MRI scan provided by Ronja.
+The brain is derived from an MRI scan of Monchi, provided by Ronja.

 The music is 'Cute' by [ALPA](https://demozoo.org/sceners/59844/), CC BY-NC-SA 4.0.